 The mission of the City of Valdosta Youth Council (VYC) is for youth to build leadership skills and learn about civic responsibility, to gain a better understanding of municipal government, and to prepare youth for a lifetime of public and community service.

-Valdosta Youth Council ByLaws
+Valdosta Youth Council ByLaws (PDF)

 Throughout the 2016-2017 school year, VYC members embraced their mission and accomplished the following: